Stiti2004/url_shortener/README.md

 5. Install the MongoDB driver using ```npm install mongodb``` .R

-6. Replace the "mongoURI" value with your MongoDB connection string( which correctly includes your username and password) and the "baseUrl" value with the baseurl you prefer( for example: "http://localhost:5000"), in the default.json.sample file and       save it as default.json .
+6. Replace the "mongoURI" value with your MongoDB connection string( which correctly includes your username and password), then the "baseUrl" value with the baseurl you prefer( for example: "http://localhost:5000") and the "port" value with the port number, in the default.json.sample file and save it as ```default.json``` .

 8. Finally, run the application using ```node index.js``` command.